thereisnocourse/thereisnocourse/ABOUT.md

 ### Act 3

 In act 3, ADA finally gets a part and prepares for her first stage performance.
+I have a ridiculous idea that if you could find some willing drama students and computer science students, it would be an epic climax to get them to create and record a real stage performance involving ADA given physical form by strapping a laptop to the top of some kind of movable plinth, playing together with some human actors.

-Act 3 is just an extremely vague idea at the moment.
+Act 3 is just a pipe dream at the moment.

 ## Themes